prassr/gnu-linux-commands/Week-2/Lecture1.md

 ## ` /sys `
 * In use since Kernel 2.6+.
 * It's a well organized filesystem.
-* Exlpore usb devices used in the machine.
+* Explore usb devices used in the machine.
 ```
 /sys/bus/usb/devices$ ls
 1-0:1.0  2-0:1.0  2-1  2-1:1.0  2-2  2-2:1.0  usb1  usb2